bitfinexcom/bfx-stuff-ui/README.md

 node bi.json notify_basic
 ```

-* Shows a 5 chart markers in your Bitfinex UI chart
+* Adds 5 chart markers in your Bitfinex UI chart
 Note: make sure to use the 5m (or 15m) timeframe and zoom towards current time

 ```